Gibson ES-345: Specifications

 1958 saw the introduction of Gibson's new thinline series of guitars in the ES-335 and 355, both of which came with a semi-hollow body.
 The bodies were made of laminated maple with spruce bracing, and a solid maple center block - designed to prevent unwanted feedback from the pickups - extending from the base of the body (where the strap button is mounted) all the way to the mahogany neck, along with a rosewood fingerboard.

 The fretboard of the guitar has what are known as "split parallelogram" inlays.
 The guitar also features a stereo pickup configuration and 6-position Varitone circuit on certain models.
 The varitone's positions were not properly defined by Gibson, which left players describing the various sounds of the varitone dial positions as "squishy", "underwater", and "guitar-in-a-box".
 What the varitone does is run the signal from the pickups through any number of chokes installed in the guitar, which produces pre-set frequency scoops in the sound of the guitar whilst also keeping highs and lows.

 At the same time, Gibson also manufactured a variant of the ES-355, with the model suffix 'TD-SV', which was, in effect, a fancier version of both the 335 and 345.
 However, both the 345 and 355TD-SV did not become as popular as the simpler ES-335 model.
 One reason was that both the ES-345 and the ES-355 each required a 'Y' cable and a TRS jack to separate the pickup signals, whereas the much simpler mono ES-335 did not require any special equipment to function properly.
 The original ES-345 came with gold-plated nickel parts and PAF humbuckers.
 Early models from 1959 and 1960 featured long pickguards, which extended all the way to the bridge, but it was shortened in 1961 on all models.

 During the early years of manufacture, Gibson installed a Stoptail bridge on models without a vibrato unit, but beginning in 1964 they began to transition into installing gold trapeze tailpieces on ES-345s.
 It was not until 1982 that Gibson transitioned back to stoptail bridges on the ES-345.
 Some of the first Gibson ES-345s also shipped with a Bigsby vibrato tailpiece.

+A limited series of cherry-colored ES-345s was released in 2025.
+This corresponds with the 40th anniversary of the film Back to the Future.
+The line is a faithful replica of Marty's guitar from the film.
+Two models were released, one by Gibson and one by Epiphone.
+They came with an array of additional Back to the Future paraphanellia.
+This includes a hard case with the logo of Marvin Berry and the Starlighters, the McFly family photo and a Flux Capacitor.